MicrosoftDocs/azure-docs/articles/sap/workloads/planning-guide.md

 The type and size of a VM determines how many vNICs a VM can have assigned.
 For information about functionality and restrictions, see [Assign multiple IP addresses to VMs by using the Azure portal](/azure/virtual-network/ip-services/virtual-network-multiple-ip-addresses-portal).

-> [!NOTE]
-> Adding vNICs to a VM doesn't increase available network bandwidth.
+Adding vNICs to a VM doesn't increase available network bandwidth.
 All network interfaces share the same bandwidth.
 We recommend that you use multiple NICs only if VMs need to access private subnets.
 We recommend a design pattern that relies on NSG functionality and that simplifies the network and subnet requirements.
-The design should use as few network interfaces as possible, and typically just one.
-An exception is HANA scale-out in which a secondary vNIC is required for the HANA internal network.
+The design should use as few network interfaces as possible, and optimally just one.
+An exception is HANA scale-out, in which a secondary vNIC is required for the HANA internal network.

 > [!WARNING]
 > If you use multiple vNICs on a VM, we recommend that you use a primary NIC's subnet to handle user network traffic.